TB20TB05TB/web_app_bruteforcer/README.md

-# web_app_bruteforcer
-A simple bruteforcer in Python for web app pentesting.
+In this repo we have two files that can be used for bruteforcing and hidden dir disvovery in the web pentesting.